- How do we identify someone indirectly?

 An online platform release statistical data sets about the use of its services for research purposes.
 This information does not contain the names of the services users, but instead profile data showing usage patterns.
 However, a number of those individuals have made public comments about their use of the platform.
 The information released by the platform can be matched to the public comments to identify those individuals.

 A public authority releases information about complaints in response to a request under Freedom of Information Act 2000.
 It does not reveal the names or addresses of the complainants, but other information is in the public domain that can easily be used to match the identity of those complainants.

 If there is only a very slight possibility that an individual could be indirectly identified, is it still personal data?

 Sometimes it is not immediately obvious whether an individual can be identified or not, for example, when someone holds information where the names and other identifiers have been removed or where you process a ‘non-obvious’ identifier.
-In these cases, Recital 26 of the GDPR states that, to determine whether or not the individual is identifiable you should take into account ‘all the means reasonably likely to be used, such as singling out, either by the controller or by another person to identify the natural person directly or indirectly’.
+In these cases, Recital 26 of the UK GDPR states that, to determine whether or not the individual is identifiable you should take into account ‘all the means reasonably likely to be used, such as singling out, either by the controller or by another person to identify the natural person directly or indirectly’.